Microchip Graphics Suite (MGS) Harmony Composer User Guide

 MGS Harmony Composer includes everything you need to create a UI design.
 It provides a gallery of widgets and containers.
 It supports multiple screens and layers.
 It provides property editors with color schemes and objects.
 It is capable of creating designs that run on all Microchip hardware and a wide range of display resolutions.

-Referencing Figure 1, take a few moments to familiarize yourself with the main sections of the MGS Harmony Composer workspace:
+Referencing Figure 1, take a few moments to familiarize yourself with the main sections of the MGS Harmony Composer workspace.
+You will find Figure 1 labeled with numbers and their corresponding description below:

 Microchip Graphics Composer window